-- Open the door.
-Lift the door up and over the top end of the vertical hinge rod.
-The door will contact the underside of the top fascia panel and lift it up a small amount. - Lower the door and slide off the bottom end of the hinge rod.
-Do this carefully so as not to damage the fascia panel below door.
+- 1. Open the door all the way. - 2.
+Lift the door up and over the top end of the vertical hinge rod. - Lower the door and slide off the bottom end of the hinge rod.

-5. ADJUSTING THE DOOR HINGE
+4. ADJUSTING THE DOOR HINGE

 Over time the screws securing the door hinge plate to the heater may loosen resulting in the door dropping, i.e. visually appears on slight angle and no longer perfectly horizontal.
-This can result in a poor door seal and unnecessary amounts of oxygen entering the firebox and wood burning too quickly.
+This can result in poor latch feel, a loose door seal and unnecessary amounts of oxygen entering the firebox and wood burning too quickly.